georgicodes/linux_bootcamp/README.md

 http://download.virtualbox.org/virtualbox/4.3.28/VirtualBox-4.3.28-100309-Win.exe (Windows)
 1. **Download and install** Vagrant for your OS: https://dl.bintray.com/mitchellh/vagrant/vagrant_1.7.2.dmg (mac) https://dl.bintray.com/mitchellh/vagrant/vagrant_1.7.2.msi (Windows)
-1. **Download** the Ubuntu_15.04 vagrant image that we have already pre-built from https://www.dropbox.com/s/b1zqdjyka9udkfv/package.box.zip?dl=0 (this is about 1.6Gb so may take a while)
+1. **Download** the Ubuntu_15.04 vagrant image that we have already pre-built from: https://www.dropbox.com/s/u0y6jq3iz2fjhfu/vagrant_ubuntu.zip?dl=0 (this is about 1.6Gb so may take a while)

 ## Setting up Ubuntu with Vagrant